Timendus/thumby-grayscale/readme.md

 Prior to loading in the frame we park the row counter at row 0 and wait for the nominal time for 8 rows to be output.
 This (hopefully) provides enough time for the row counter to reach row 0 before it sticks there.
-(Note: recent test indicate that perhaps the current row actually jumps before parking)

 ![An approximation of what the thread is doing and what we think is happening inside the controller](./explainer-animation/explainer-animation.gif)<br/> _An